portdebarcelona/OpenInfoAPI-Ports/docs/OASdefinitionsBestPractices.md

 ## Best practices applied in this project

-These are best practices to apply.
+These are guidelines applied in this project.